michelebonacina/MapMyTour/README.md

 The Standard Point cannot be used standalone; it's extended by specialized points types.

 ## Waypoints
-A waypoint adds to Standard Point a name
+A waypoint adds to Standard Point information about:
+- name: the name of the place identified by the point